scrossuk/llvm-abi/README.md

 ## Current status

-Currently only the 'x86_64' ABI (or AMD64 ABI) is supported, but it should be relatively straightforward to add support for the other x86 targets.
+Currently the following ABIs are supported:

+* x86 (note: a few small gaps for non-Linux platforms)
+* x86-64 (note: no Win64 support yet)

 Clearly the aim is to also add support for the other LLVM targets by extracting the necessary parts from Clang.

 In terms of features, there are at least the following gaping holes in the
 library: